Topics 2021 Meeting of Compliance Managers and Practitioners in Charge of Compliance Management

 (1) Opening remarks

-Prior to the meeting, Satoshi Tanaka, Chairperson of the Pharmaceutical Association of Japan Code Compliance Promotion Committee, explained the basic policy and key issues of the Committee for FY2021: "Support for member companies' compliance promotion," "Promotion of appropriate information disclosure based on transparency guidelines," "Response to guidelines on sales information provision activities for ethical drugs," and "Support for administrative and regulatory compliance.
+Prior to the meeting, Mr. Satoshi Tanaka, Chairperson of the JPMA Code Compliance Committee, explained the basic policy and key issues of the Committee for FY2021: "Supporting member companies' compliance promotion," "Promoting appropriate information disclosure based on the Transparency Guideline," "Responding to the Guidelines for the Provision of Marketing Information on Prescription Drugs," "Supporting the government and the Japanese Ministry of Health, Labour and Welfare in their efforts to promote compliance with the Code of Pharmaceutical Affairs," "Supporting the compliance of the JPMA's member companies," "Supporting the compliance of the JPMA's member companies in their efforts to promote compliance with the Code of Pharmaceutical Affairs," "Supporting the compliance of the JPMA's member companies with respect to the Transparency Guideline," and "Supporting the compliance of the JPMA in their efforts to promote compliance with the Code of Pharmaceutical Affairs.
 The Committee also outlined its basic policies and priority issues for the year 2021: "Supporting member companies in promoting compliance," "Promoting appropriate information disclosure based on transparency guidelines," "Responding to guidelines for the provision of information on the marketing of prescription drugs," and "Collaborating with the government, JFMA, JFTC, IFPMA, and other related domestic and foreign organizations, collecting and disseminating information and providing feedback.

 (2) Introduction of compliance initiatives of member companies